micro-manager/micro-manager.github.io/_pages/Micro-Manager_User's_Guide.md

 Java version is 1.6, you need to install Java 8.
 Currently, you can get this from multiple sources, I like [adoptopenjdk](http://adoptopenjdk.net).
 Download and install the latest version.
-If ImageJ still picks Java 6, try copying the "jre" directory of the adoptopenjdk installation into the Micro-Manager directory.
+If ImageJ still picks Java 6, try copying the `jre` directory of the adoptopenjdk installation into the Micro-Manager directory.

 On MacOS Catalina 10.15.7, and later, the gatekeeper then complains that